rgripper/webcomponent-esbuild/post.md

 > Make sure you define custom elements with a prefix, e.g. `myproj-button`

-> Currently, there is no API to remove or redefine your element.
+> Currently, there is no API to remove or redefine custom elements.
 You would not care about it in production.
-But in dev mode the hot module reloading will trigger another call to `window.customElements.define` that will trigger error `TODO: error text`
+But in dev mode there is Hot Module Reloading.
+Any change in the module containing your element will cause it to be eloaded in the browser and initialization code to rerun.
+That would lead to another call to `window.customElements.define` and subsequent error `TODO: error text`.
+TODO: rewrite it with a better explanation

-Let’s bundle it up!
-I'm using a shiny new library [esbuild](TODO: link).<br/>
-`esbuild src/EvilPlanElement.jsx --outfile=EvilPlanElement.min.js --bundle --minify --define:process.env.NODE_ENV='production' --target=chrome58,firefox57,safari11,edge16`
-TODO: Screenshot of 'done in 0.24s'
-That was fast!

 ## Preview